 - Model selection—The final step in the ML workflow is model evaluation, where you validate that the trained and tuned ML algorithm will generalize well to data that it was not fitted on.
 This unseen data is often referred to as the validation or test set and is kept separate from the remainder of data that is used to train the model.
 The goal of this final step is to ensure that the ML algorithm produces acceptable predictive accuracy on new data.

-It’s clear by looking at the entire ML workflow that there are varying degrees of human input, decision making, and choice occurring at every step.
+In the ML workflow, there are varying degrees of human input, decision making, and choice occurring at every step.

 - What signifies an outlier in the context of the data?

-- If find missing values are found, what should replace them?
+- If missing values are found, what should replace them?

 - Which features should be included in the ML model?

 - Which ML algorithm should be used?